Windmolders/piJS/README.md

 You can now use the buttons or QZSD (AWSD) or your game controller.

-Note: Control panel is build on on mobile site focus.
+Note: Control panel is build on a mobile site first focus.
 No fancy graphics because of time challenge.

 ![Control panel](http://i.imgur.com/zXDyNLt.png "πJS Control panel")